100mslive/100ms-flutter/example/README.md

 #### 16. PIP Mode

-Sometimes we want our application to appear in a small floating window as we press the back button or navigate to home PIP comes to the rescue.100ms flutter SDK provides support for creating a Picture in Picture mode experience for video calls.
+100ms Flutter SDK provides support for creating Picture in Picture mode experience for video calls.

+PIP Mode lets the user watch the room video in a small window pinned to a corner of the screen while navigating between apps or browsing content on the main screen.

+Currently this functionality is only available on Android.

 To know more about how to implement PIP mode.
 Please check: [PIP Mode](https://www.100ms.live/docs/flutter/v2/advanced-features/pip-mode)